 5. Engage your community

-While this type of community may not be possible for every brand, you can still encourage your customers to connect by referencing shared issues and resolutions.
+While this type of social channel engagement may not be possible for every brand, you can still encourage your customers to connect by referencing shared issues and resolutions.